NAPLAN Marking FAQ Page

 Q: I do not have a NESA accreditation number.
 Can I still apply for NAPLAN marking?

 A: It is not mandatory to have the NESA accreditation number to apply for marking.
 Please type 'N/A' in the NESA number box if you do not have a current NESA number.
-However, please be aware that no PD hours will be accredited for completing either of the writing courses through NESA Learning hub.
+However, please be aware that no PD hours will go towards maintaining your NSW Proficient Teacher accreditation upon completing either of the writing courses through NESA Learning hub.

 Q: What are the shift times required of centre-based markers during the live marking period?